 A vegetarian pasta bake full of veggies and cheesy goodness.
-This pasta bake with mushrooms, zucchini, basil pesto and melted cheese will be your new favorite comfort food.
+This pasta bake with mushrooms, zucchini, basil pesto, and melted cheese will be your new favorite comfort food.

-I always say that the best recipes come out when I don’t have any plan.
+I always say that the best recipes come out when I don’t have any plans.
 When I don’t know what to cook, so I collect whatever I have available in the fridge and pantry and figure out a way to get a meal out of it.